What is Fuchs' Dystrophy?

 Surgery for Fuchs' Dystrophy

 Fuchs' dystrophy ultimately leads to increasing loss of corneal endothelial cells leading to increasing difficulty with vision.
 This can range from constantly blurred vision to glare and haloes around bright lights at night.
 When the patient reaches this stage they usually require a surgical operation to replace endothelial cells in the cornea - endothelial transplantation.
 Endothelial transplantation may be combined with cataract surgery.
-Mr Angunawela is one of the few UK surgeons that performs the latest endothelial specific small incision transplant operations - DSAEK and DMEK.
+Mr Angunawela and Ms De Benito are two of the few UK surgeons that performs the latest endothelial specific small incision transplant operations - DSAEK and DMEK.
 It is no longer considered modern practice to perform full thickness corneal transplantation (PK) for Fuch's dystrophy.
 To read more about surgery click here